neurobagel/annotation-tool-ai/Readme.md

 Since the annotation tool uses ollama to run the LLM it has to be provided by the docker container.
-This is done by extending the available [ollama container](https://hub.docker.com/r/ollama/ollama) For this instructions it is assumed that [docker](https://www.docker.com/) is installed.
+This is done by extending the available [ollama container](https://hub.docker.com/r/ollama/ollama) For this instruction it is assumed that [docker](https://www.docker.com/) is installed.

 #### Build the image